Denys Strekalin: Early seasons

-2019–20 season
+2019–20 season: French national champion, European Championships debut

 After placing eighth at the 2019 JGP United States, Hamon/Streklain debuted on the senior Challenger series with a seventh-place finish at the 2019 CS Finlandia Trophy.
 They would go on to place tenth at the 2019 CS Warsaw Cup and ninth at their first European Championships.
 Hamon/Strekalin also won the French senior national title for the first time, due to the absence of James/Cipres from the competition season.
 They finished the season at the 2020 World Junior Championships, where they placed fifth.
 Hamon/Strekalin were scheduled to participate in the 2020 World Championships in Montreal, which would have been their senior World debut, but these were canceled due to the COVID-19 pandemic.

-2020–21 season
+2020–21 season: World Championships debut

 With the pandemic ongoing, Hamon/Strekalin began the new season at the 2020 CS Nebelhorn Trophy, where only pairs training in Europe competed.
 They were fourth after the short program, and after the top-ranked Hase/Seegert withdrew, they placed third in the free and won the bronze medal.

 Hamon/Strekalin were scheduled to make their Grand Prix debut at the 2020 Internationaux de France, but the event was cancelled due to the pandemic.

 In February, they won their second straight National title.
 Later that month, they competed at the International Challenge Cup, placing fifth.
 On 1 March they were named to the team for the 2021 World Championships.
 They placed twentieth in their World Championship debut.
 Hamon/Strekalin finished the season at the 2021 World Team Trophy, where they finished fifth in both segments, and Team France finished in fifth place overall.

-2021–22 season
+2021–22 season: End of Hamon/Strekalin

 Hamon/Strekalin began the season at the 2021 Lombardia Trophy, where they finished in fourth place.

 They were originally scheduled to compete at the Nebelhorn Trophy, where the final Olympics spots would be decided, but were later replaced by Coline Keriven / Noël-Antoine Pierre.
 It was later announced that Hamon would be taking a break from figure skating due to health issues from burnout, and that had been the reason for them being replaced at the Nebelhorn Trophy.

 Partnership with Piegad

-2022–23 season
+2022–23 season: Grand Prix debut

 On 31 January 2022 Strekalin announced that he had formed a new partnership with former singles skater Océane Piegad.
 Coached by Laurent Depouilly, Nathalie Depouilly, and Dominique Deniaud, the pair made their competitive debut at the 2022 CS Nebelhorn Trophy, where they finished in eleventh place, and then competed at the 2022 Master's de Patinage, winning the silver medal.

 Invited to make their Grand Prix debut at the 2022 Grand Prix de France, they finished seventh of seven teams at the event.
 They went on to place fourth at the 2022 Bavarian Open and seventh at the 2023 International Challenge Cup.